Samsung/tizen-docs/docs/application/web/guides/machine-learning/pipeline.md

     tizen.ml.pipeline.registerCustomFilter('flattenFilter', flattenFilter, inputInfo, outputInfo);
     ```

-    > [!Note]
+ > [!NOTE]
  > `inputData` and `outputData` passed to `flattenFilter` are different than other `TensorsData` objects.
  > They cannot be disposed and are only valid within the callback - you have to copy them manually to use outside the callback.
  > `inputData` is read-only and `outputData` is initialized with random values.

 3. Create a pipeline with a `custom-easy-filter` element: